airhadoken/airhadoken.github.io/_posts/2015-03-18-art-bot-walkthrough-2.md

 # 3: Failed improvements

-A detour right now for things which didn't really work as expected.
+The rest of this post, as indicated by the title, is reserved for things which didn't really work as expected.

 ## 3.1: More randomizer